Skip to content

 Conda can install more than just Python packages

 Conda is a general package manager and can be used for more than just installing Python packages.
-(For example, you could actually install Julia or R using Conda.)
+(For example, you could actually install Julia, R, Ruby, and Java and their associated software packages and tools using Conda.)
 A good option for installing a piece of software is to check if there is a Conda package for it, before you try to install from source code.
 Executables installed when you install a Conda package will be placed in the bin subdirectory of the active Conda environment.

 Using containerized software with Apptainer (Singularity)